The Ashlawn ESOL/HILT team would like to welcome you to Ashlawn Elementary School.

 Ms. Dana Crepeau

 I received my bachelor’s degrees from The College of William and Mary (English and Elementary Education) and my master’s degree from Georgetown University (Teaching English as a Second Language and Bilingual Education).
-I am in my thirteenth year of teaching.
 My career in education has been varied and exciting.
-In Arlington, I’ve taught preschool, first grade and ESOL at four different schools.
+In Arlington, I’ve been teaching for fourteen years!
+I’ve taught preschool, first grade and ESOL at four different schools.
 In addition, I have had opportunities to tutor and be a youth advocate for students with special needs in DC Public Schools.
 In 2003, I was awarded a Washington Post grant to study Spanish and culture in Galicia, Spain, and in 2004, I received a scholarship to study at the Universidad de las Americas in Quito, Ecuador for the summer.
 Outside of the classroom, I love spending time with my husband and two children, singing with the Choral Arts Society of Washington, hiking, cooking, learning and speaking Spanish, and reading.
 One of my favorite children’s books is My Father’s Dragon by Ruth Stiles Gannett.
 I also love the humor and quirky characters in Kate DiCamillo’s Mercy Watson series.
 I am grateful to be a part of the Ashlawn community and am inspired by our school focus on service toward others through the Global Citizenship Project!

 Ms. Wendy Ward